McQafui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. find -mindepth 1 -type d | wc -l
 counts the number of directories and sub-directories in the current directory

+13. ls -t | head
+displays the 10 newest files in the current directory